ericanastas/revit-nunit-template/README.md

 ![set as startup project.png](https://bitbucket.org/repo/be7b9k/images/1607490496-set%20as%20startup%20project.png)

 Click `Start` on the tool bar to run the project.
 Revit will launch.

-If any of the tests depend on an active document, open the document to be used.
+If any of the tests depend on an active document, open the document to be used during the test.

 From the Add-Ins tab open external tools, and click the